 Hiking boots are probably more important for new hikers than for seasoned pros who nimbly hop among rocks and across ledges!
 It’s more important to have a properly fitted boot and good socks than to make a fashion statement, so go to a sporting goods retailer who knows how to fit boots.
 There is much to choose from, so take your time, and do check out sale items.
 A good boot fitter can also make suggestions about socks.
 Most hikers would agree that good hiking socks are just as important as properly fitted boots when it comes to preventing blisters and foot pain.
 A leader may refuse a hiker who does not have appropriate footgear.

-So the first step in choosing hiking boots is to determine what kind of hiking you’re most likely to be doing.
+The first step in choosing hiking boots is to determine what kind of hiking you’re most likely to be doing.
 Then go to a retailer known for expertise in fitting boots such as Campmor, REI, or EMS.
 Since feet swell during the day, it is best to be fitted for boots late in the day.
-A good boot fitter will measure your feet and take note of any conditions, such as pronation, that might require a supportive foot bed in order to get the best possible fit.
-Take along the socks you like wear for hiking, along with inserts or orthotics if you use them.
+A good boot fitter will measure your feet and take note of any conditions, such as pronation, that might require a supportive footbed in order to get the best possible fit.
+Take along the socks you like to wear for hiking, along with inserts or orthotics if you use them.
 Be patient, and if you don’t think the selection is broad enough, go to another store.
-Some stores that offer expert boot fitting will even take returns on boots that have been worn if the boot turns out to be a bad fit; Eastern Mountain Sports is one.
+Some stores that offer expert boot fitting will even take returns on boots that have been worn if the boot turns out to be a bad fit.

 Before you wear a pair of new boots to hike over hilly, rocky terrain, you might want to wear them around town for a day to be sure they fit comfortably.
 Unless you have bought heavy-duty, full-grain leather backpacking boots, which will take several wearings before they lose some of their original stiffness, most boots will begin conforming to your foot after a few miles of walking.
 On your first outing with new boots, take along some extra socks of different weights in case you need to make adjustments for a more comfortable fit.

-Traction aids such as Stabilicers or Microspikes may also be necessary, particularly in icy conditions.
+Traction aids such as Stabilicers or microspikes may also be necessary, particularly in icy conditions.
 Some of our leaders require that hikers have them.
 See the individual hike description or contact the leader if in doubt.
-These items can be purchased at tents and Trails, Campmor, and EMS.
+These items can be purchased at Campmor, REI, and EMS.
+Learn more from Winter Hiking 101.

 Yes.
 AMC members get a 10% discount on AMC maps and books at the AMC Store.
-AMC members also get a 10% discount at all non-sale items at Tent & Trails, located at 21 Park Place in Manhattan, near City Hall.
-Eastern Mountain Sports has an annual Club Day, on which members of AMC, the New York-New Jersey Trail Conference, and other outdoors organizations are offered a one-day discount on all items not already on sale.
-New York-New Jersey Trail Conference members receive a 25% discount on NY-NJTC trail maps and guides and a 10% discount from a number of area sporting goods retailers.
+New York-New Jersey Trail Conference members receive a 25% discount on NY-NJTC trail maps and guides and discounts from a number of area sporting goods retailers.

 Bring lunch, trail snacks, fresh or dried fruit, a minimum 2 quarts of water (3 quarts when the temperature is over 80 degrees), and in cold weather, a thermos of hot tea or soup in addition.
-Never skimp on water because it is your responsibility, not the leaders’ or any of the other hikers’, to have enough.
+Never skimp on water because it is your responsibility, not the leaders’ or any of the other hikers, to have enough.
 After you have hiked various distances in different weather conditions, you will have a better idea of how much water and food you need.
 You should always carry some extra food, such as high-energy bars, in case you experience a delay or if you feel hungry on the trip back home.
 Learn about AMC’s 10 Outdoor Essentials.